 Are you interested in working with animals?
 Do you want a career in livestock production?
 Sheridan College’s Animal Science Program gives you the scientific background and skills you need to pursue a rewarding career within the livestock production, veterinary, or research fields.

-Our Sheridan College Animal Science Program is available as an Associate of Science and Associate of Applied Science degree.
+Our Sheridan College Animal Science Program is available as an Associate of Science degree.
 As a student in Sheridan College’s Animal Science Program, you will learn all aspects of the field and related industries, including marketing, management, and economics of livestock production; livestock health; and nutrition for beef cattle, horses, sheep, and more.
 Student’s gain hands-on experience with growing, care for, and learn from the animals that are housed in our livestock barn.
 These animals are utilized for lab class and students care for these animals on a daily basis learning best management practices.
 Sheridan College also houses and maintains a flock of free range hens in our two acre field lab that helps students gain production and marketing experience through the care of the hens and selling of the eggs.

 Sheridan College faculty will assist you toward your education and career goals.
 Sheridan College faculty also work closely with regional universities to help you transfer to earn a Bachelor’s degree.

 Why Sheridan College?